choprapranay/moonshot/README.md

-To try our project online, use this link: `https://moonshot-deploy.vercel.app/`, however, keep in mind our backend runs on free tier of render, which limits our RAM usage thus we were only able to deploy a miniature version of our ML model that is only trained on two weeks worth of data.
-Which means the heatmap will have much less data and less accurate.
+Disclaimer: To see our project online, use this link: `https://moonshot-deploy.vercel.app/`, however, note that our backend employs the free tier of render, which limits our RAM usage.
+Thus, we were only able to deploy a miniature version of our ML model that is only trained on two weeks worth of data.
+This has a direct influence on the accuracy of the heatmaps that are displayed.
 Please run localhost to try out the full version of the ML model.

-This is for BaiT, a baseball analytics company focused in distilling large-scale performance data into actionable insights.
+This project was developed in partnership with BaiT, a baseball analytics company focused in distilling large-scale performance data into actionable insights.

 Moonshot is an AI-driven decision tool to help batters improve their pitch discipline.
 In baseball, that is one of the most important factors to determining the victorious team.
 This can work well with something like Trajekt, helping target batters' weak spots to improve overall runs per plate appearance.

-Moonshot allows you to analyse the optimal swing/take locations for a batter through a colored heatmap where red regions represent where batters should not swing and blue regions represent where batters should swing.
+Moonshot allows you to analyze the optimal swing/take locations for a batter through a colored heatmap where red regions represent where batters should not swing and blue regions represent where batters should swing.
 This is overlaid with a game of your choosing and relevant pitches said batter has faced.
 This way, you can analyse where batters' weak spots (and for that matter where pitchers can target) and create a personalized training regimen.

 Implementation of SOLID design principles: